DrSmile444/sfall1/README.md

 This archive contains third-party releases that did not ship with explicit license files.
 Our root MIT license applies only to our own scripts and documentation.
-Third-party artifacts remain under their original licenses or permissions; where unclear, they are marked as unknown in THIRD-PARTY-NOTICES.md.
+Third-party artifacts remain under their original licenses or permissions; where unclear, they are marked as unknown in [`THIRD-PARTY-NOTICES.md`](THIRD-PARTY-NOTICES.md).
-We’re happy to correct licensing info or remove items at a rightsholder’s request (see DISTRIBUTION_POLICY.md).
+We’re happy to correct licensing info or remove items at a rightsholder’s request (see [`DISTRIBUTION_POLICY.md`](DISTRIBUTION_POLICY.md)).

 ---

 ## Disclaimer

 This is an archival convenience for the community.
 We do **not** own Fallout or sfall/sfall1.
 Respect all upstream licenses and the Fallout EULA.
-See **LICENSE** file.
+See [`LICENSE`](LICENSE) file.